 It is a well-worn cliché of leadership that it's lonely at the top.

-Prime ministers, presidents, generals and the stars of sport, stage and screen - not to mention chief executives - have all observed that the higher they climb, the more isolated they become.
+Prime ministers, presidents, generals and the stars of sport and entertainment - not to mention chief executives - have all observed that the higher they climb, the more isolated they become.

 But need it be so?